This page includes information on:

 See information about Test, Trace, Protect here including specific information for employers, critical workers and the general public.
 It includes a downloadable toolkit available for employers to raise awareness in the workforce.
 Anyone who has a positive coronavirus test result will be contacted by a team of contact tracers and asked for details of everyone they have had close contact with while they have had symptoms.
 See information about the contact tracing process.
 See Welsh Government guidance explaining how employers in Wales can play their part in helping to deliver Wales’ Test, Trace, Protect strategy.

 See information about Test and Protect here.
 It will prevent the spread of coronavirus in the community by identifying cases of coronavirus through testing, tracing the people who may have become infected by spending time in close contact with them and supporting those close contacts to self-isolate, so that if they have the disease they are less likely transmit it to others.
 The Scottish Government Test and Protect Strategy not only asks those close contacts of people who test positive to self-isolate but also to take a test themselves.
 This will allow the Test and Protect Team to identify further contacts, and in turn, further containing wider outbreaks.
 You can find full details of how and when to access a test here.

 PPE for nurseries

-See the Department for Education's Safe working in education an childcare guidance here
+See the latest guidance on PPE in nurseries in the Department for Education's Safe working in education and childcare guidance here.

 See Scottish Government's physical distancing and PPE guidance for education and childcare settings.